Vestmannaeyjar – Þar sem hjartað slær…!

 Then I finally had the chance

-In July 2016 I spent the entire week around Þjóðhátíð on Vestmannaeyjar, happily bumbling around the island.
+At the end of July 2016 I spent the entire week around Þjóðhátíð on Vestmannaeyjar, happily bumbling around the island.
 I climbed all the kletturs, and the volcanoes, and saw the puffin colony at Stórhöfði.
-I even did a joyful round of running around the island – as I was training for the upcoming Reykjavíkur (quarter) marathon.
-The weather was surprisingly balmy and the festival was just fantastic.
+I even did a joyful round of running around the island, as I was training for the upcoming Reykjavíkur (quarter) marathon a few weeks later.
+The weather was surprisingly balmy and the festival was fantastic.

 Þjóðhátíð theme song

-Every year, a special theme song is composed for the festival, the so-called Þjóðhátíðarlag.
-Some are better than others, and over the years some epic classics have emerged and remained.
-They are all about the enthralling atmosphere, the excitement of being at Þjóðhátíð, and the beauty of the islands.
+Every year, a special theme song is composed for the festival, the so-called ‘Þjóðhátíðarlag’.
+Over the years some epic classics have emerged and remained.
+They are all about the enthralling atmosphere, the excitement of being at Þjóðhátíð, and the beauty of the Vestmannaeyjar islands.

 And they all refer to Herjólfsdalur at some point.
 It seems to be an unwritten rule.

-Candles on the mountain tops.
+Candles on the mountain tops in Herjólfsdalur.
 So so beautiful…!

 The valley of magic

-Herjólfsdalur is the location where the festival takes place, and it truly is a stunning, magical place.
-There are lots of spectacular rocks and mountains in Iceland, but Herjólfsdalur is something out of this world indeed.
+Herjólfsdalur is the location where the festival takes place, and it is a stunning, magical place.
+There are lots of spectacular mountains and valleys in Iceland, but Herjólfsdalur really is out of this world.
 It looks like a giant natural amphitheatre, with stupendous rocks rising up on all sides as you enter the valley.
 There is something about it that is just beyond words.

 It is as if there’s an unexplained energy emanating out of it.
 I could even sense it from a distance, that first time I saw those island shapes shimmering on the horizon.